tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 So, t-SNE, MDS, and Kernel PCA with sigmoid kernel give us almost the same result: an approximately evenly distributed data in the form of ellipse in 2D space.
 In 3D space, PCA and Kernel PCA show mirrored distributions (reflected along the vertical axis), with a subset of the points deviating from the main cluster.
 Representations don't have distinguishable clusters and high-density spots.
 Therefore, density-based clustering algorithms aren't suitable here.
 Furthermore, due to the uniformity of the data, we will only obtain a few clusters at best.

 ### 5.2 Number of clusters
 Now, we should define the parameters that give us the best results.
+Let's go through each algorithm for choosing the number of clusters:
+1. K-Elbow method is one of the most prominent and simplest methods for evaluating cluster for K-Means clustering.
+However,
+2. Silhouette score is also used to evaluate the number of clusters for K-Means algorithm.
+3. Dendrograms were built to evaluate the number of clusters for agglomerative clustering.
+4. Finally, BIC/AIC scores were used for choosing cluster for Gaussian Mixture clustering algorithm.

-Firstly, look at the result of choosing cluster number algorithms:
+The results of cluster choosing algorithms:

 Cluster choice when **textual columns are considered**:
 ![cluster choice, with text graphs](https://github.com/user-attachments/assets/9c0947e6-16c2-4b11-bd45-e325513c0a89)